humanitycodes/www/coursework/lessons/slides/static-laptop-setup.md

   - __Mac OS X__: `brew install git` on the terminal
   - __Ubuntu__: `sudo apt-get install git` on the terminal
   - __Windows__: you already have it installed, as it's part of the Git Bash terminal
+3. Log in to this site with the "Sign in with GitHub" button in the upper-right.
-3. Follow instructions below in the "Next Steps" section.
-Since we already have a project folder this first time though, instead of using the `git clone the-clone-url` command, we'll `cd` into our current directory and type `git remote add origin the-clone-url`.
+4. Follow instructions below in the "Next Steps" section.
+Since we already have a project folder this first time though, instead of using the `git clone the-clone-url` command, we'll `cd` into our current directory, enter `git init`, and then enter `git remote add origin the-clone-url`.
 Then follow the rest of the instructions.

 ---